 \begin{remark} The above definition of set domination might differ slightly from alternative definitions given in the literature \cite{hansen1998trimm}.
 Nevertheless, the core idea remains the same: a set dominates another if for any element in the latter set, we can always find an element in the former set which dominates it. \end{remark}

-\paragraph{Reformulating the multi-objective optimisation problem} Designing algorithms to directly solve the multi-objective optimisation \eqref{eqn:multi-objective_problem} is challenging because the Pareto partial ordering means that not all vectors or sets of vectors are comparable with each other.
+\paragraph{Reformulating the multi-objective optimisation problem} Designing algorithms to solve the multi-objective optimisation \eqref{eqn:multi-objective_problem} directly is challenging because the Pareto partial ordering means that not all vectors or sets of vectors are comparable with each other.
 To address this limitation, decision maker's often rely on the use of scalarisation functions, $s: \mathbb{R}^M \rightarrow \mathbb{R}$, or utility functions, $U: \mathbb{B}(\mathbb{R}^M) \rightarrow \mathbb{R}$, in order make comparisons between vectors or sets of vectors, respectively.
-In the following sections, we will review these two classes of functions and show how they effectively reformulate the multi-objective optimisation problem into a different optimisation problem.
+In what follows, we will review these two classes of functions and show how they effectively reformulate the multi-objective optimisation problem as a different optimisation problem.
 We will then unify these two perspectives in \cref{sec:r2_utility}, by showing how it is possible to construct a sensible utility function from a collection of scalarisation functions.